Major events dumped, postponed after virus - Shepparton News

 * Australian Formula One Grand Prix and Supercars' round in Melbourne cancelled

-* Cricket's One Day International series between Australia and New Zealand cancelled after one match on Friday, due to NZ's strict self-isolation rules
+* Cricket's One Day International series between Australia and New Zealand cancelled after one match on Friday, due to NZ's two-week self-isolation rule for international arrivals

 * Sunday's Sheffield Shield cricket final round cancelled, with decision to be made on the final